freetom/CheaPhone-Server/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-The server of cheaphone must provide 2 basics services:
+The server of cheaphone must provide 2 basics services:<br/>

--Update market offers to clients that have old offers
+-Update market offers to clients that have old offers<br/>
 -Translate mobile numbers into operators (exploiting TIM sms service at 456 number) and using an internal cache